JayScarrott/mr-johnson/readme/README.md

 ## User Experience (UX)

-### User Stories
+### Initial Discussion

 The band and I all had an initial meeting, where we discussed what we wanted the website to be.
 We covered layout, colour scheme, fonts, and overall content.
 I let the band discuss their ideas and helped guide them towards realistic expectations as this would be my first website.

-I want the user to be able to clearly see that this is the website the band Mr Johnson, and be able to find the exact content they want with ease.
+### User Stories

+#### First Time Visitor Goals

+* All the information fans of the band would like
+* Easy navigation throughout the site
+* Quick access to social media of Mr Johnson
+* Consistent style throughout the the site, fitting Mr Johnson

 ## Design